dnoegel/logical-rules/README.md

     )
     $rule->validate();

-So in order to pass current context information to your rule, you should use the constructor of that rule.
+In order to pass current context information to your rule, you should use the constructor of that rule.

+## RuleRegistry

 If you want your rules to be supported by the RuleBuilder, you should register them to the RuleRegistry:

     $registry = new RuleRegistry();
     $registry->add('age', new UserAgeRule($currentUser));
-    $registry->add('someOtherRule', new SomeOtherRule());
+    $registry->add('someOtherRule', new Callback(function() { return new SomeOtherRule(); }));

     $builder = new RuleBuilder($registry);
     $rule = $builder->fromArray(array(